rails/rails/guides/source/form_helpers.md

 Hidden inputs are not shown to the user but instead hold data like any textual input.
 Values inside them can be changed with JavaScript.

 IMPORTANT: The search, telephone, date, time, color, datetime, datetime-local, month, week, URL, and email inputs are HTML5 controls.
 If you require your app to have a consistent experience in older browsers, you will need an HTML5 polyfill (provided by CSS and/or JavaScript).
-There is definitely "no shortage of solutions for this":https://github.com/Modernizr/Modernizr/wiki/HTML5-Cross-Browser-Polyfills, although a couple of popular tools at the moment are "Modernizr":http://www.modernizr.com/ and "yepnope":http://yepnopejs.com/, which provide a simple way to add functionality based on the presence of detected HTML5 features.
+There is definitely [no shortage of solutions for this](https://github.com/Modernizr/Modernizr/wiki/HTML5-Cross-Browser-Polyfills), although a couple of popular tools at the moment are [Modernizr](http://www.modernizr.com/) and [yepnope](http://yepnopejs.com/), which provide a simple way to add functionality based on the presence of detected HTML5 features.

 TIP: If you're using password input fields (for any purpose), you might want to configure your application to prevent those parameters from being logged.
-You can learn about this in the "Security Guide":security.html#logging.
+You can learn about this in the [Security Guide](security.html#logging).

 Dealing with Model Objects
 --------------------------